(If you like this blog, please share it. Thanks!)

 Much of this is driven by our high tech PR agency’s experience and dedication in offering a wide range of integrated, full-service offerings for clients.
 By combining PR, social media, SEO, Web design, go-to-market strategies, video development and content creation, we’re even more diversified than the Corleones.
 If this sounds like something you’d like to know more about, then please do contact us.
 Meanwhile, consider reading my latest Content Marketing Institute piece as an “offer you can’t refuse …”

-Dennis McCafferty is Director of Content for W2 Communications.
+Dennis McCafferty is Vice President of Content at W2 Communications.
 He has seen Godfather I and Godfather II at least 30 times each.
 Like other GF diehards, he WILL watch the movies if they come on TV, even though he owns the box set on DVD.